 Find out more information about

 As long as you’re legally in the UK and travelling according to your immigration permissions, you and your family won’t need a separate visa to travel to Jersey.

-If you're moving to Jersey from outside the EU, you’ll need a valid visa on arrival.
+If you're moving to Jersey from outside the Common Travel Area, you’ll need a valid visa

 Moving to Jersey: Apply for a visa

 We have no embassies in the island.
 You would need to travel to your embassy in London if you need their services, including replacing a passport or renewing a visa.

 number of Consulates in Jersey.
 Consulates are lower level diplomatic representatives of office.

 work permit which has to be applied for by your prospective employer.

 Moving your belongings to Jersey

 If you're moving to Jersey, there are restrictions and costs to importing your belongings.
 The cost of moving will depend on how you choose to transport your belongings.
 You can do this through either air freight or a shipping company.
 Air freight is quicker, but costs more.
 You must declare any